-Registro Italiano Navale (RINA): Italy

-American Bureau of Shipping (ABS): USA

-services supplied.

-Other meetings followed, with the purpose of sharing and

-aligning regulations up to 1968, when IACS International

-Association of Classification Societies was founded to

-keep high the quality of the service given to the naval

-industry by ensuring integrity and competence for the
+Other meetings followed, with the purpose of sharing and aligning regulations up to 1968, when IACS International Association of Classification Societies was founded to keep high the quality of the service given to the naval industry by ensuring integrity and competence for the services supplied.

-The Type Approval Certificate is the document which

-confirms that a ship has been designed and built in compliance with the rules/criteria established by the to carry out the activity which it has been intended for.
+The Type Approval Certificate is the document which confirms that a ship has been designed and built in compliance with the rules/criteria established by the Classification Society itself and therefore it is authorized to carry out the activity which it has been intended for.